SamFu1113/Unix-programming/README.md

 	- The executable program you build should:
 		- Correctly execute, and
 		- Be able to run in a debugger

 2. Define my own fstream class.
+	- Build a standard C++ class using system calls.

 3. Recursive into a directory tree and visit each file.
 4. On-line messenger.